Customer Service Representatives

 Challenges faced by customer service representatives

-Tools and technologies used by CSRs
+Tools and Technologies Used by CSRs to Solve These Challenges

 Tool What it is How it helps CSRs